sahib/brig/docs/tutorial/vcs.rst

 **Metadata and actual data are separated.** This means that a repository may contain metadata about many files, including older versions of them.
 However, it is not guaranteed that a repository caches all actual data for each file or version.
-This is solely controlled by pinning described in the section before.
+This is solely controlled by pinning described in the :ref:`pinning-section` section.
 If you check out earlier versions of a file, you're always able to see the metadata of it, but being able to view the actual data depends on having a peer that is being able to deliver the data in your network (which might be yourself).
 So in short: ``brig`` **only versions metadata and links to the respective data for each version**.

-This is a somewhat novel approach to versioning, so feel free to re-read the last paragraph, since I've found that it does not quite fit what most people are used to.
+This is a somewhat novel approach to versioning, so feel free to re-read the last paragraph, since we've found that it does not quite fit what most people are used to.
 Together with pinning this offers a high degree of freedom on how you can decide what repositories store what data.
 The price is that this fine-tuned control can get a little annoying.
 Future versions of ``brig`` will